 Our partnership agreement contains various provisions replacing the fiduciary duties that would otherwise be owed by our general partner with contractual standards governing the duties of our general partner and the methods of resolving conflicts of interest.
 We have adopted modified duties in our partnership agreement to allow our general partner or its affiliates to act (or determine not to act) in ways that might otherwise be limited by state law standards, and to take into account the interests of other parties in addition to our interests when resolving conflicts of interest.
 We believe this is appropriate and necessary because our general partner's board of directors has duties to manage our general partner in a manner beneficial to its owners, as well as to you.
-Without these modifications, our general partner's ability to make decisions involving conflicts of interest would be restricted.
-The modifications of state law standards enable our general partner to take into consideration all parties involved in the proposed action, so long as the resolution is fair and reasonable to us as described above under "-Conflicts Resolution."
+Without these modifications, our general partner to take into consideration all parties involved in the proposed action, so long as the resolution is fair and reasonable to us as described above under "-Conflicts Resolution."
 These modifications may be considered beneficial to the shareholders in that they enable our general partner to attract and retain experienced and capable directors.
 They may appear detrimental to the shareholders, however, because they restrict the remedies available to shareholders for actions that, without those limitations, might be challenged as breaches of fiduciary or other duties, as described below.
+The modifications also permit our general partner to take into account the interests of third parties in addition to our interests when resolving conflicts of interest for actions that, without those limitations, might be challenged as breaches of fiduciary or other duties, as described below.
 The modifications also permit our general partner to take into account the interests of third parties in addition to our interests when resolving conflicts of interest.